ome/omero-guide-scripts/docs/extended_description.rst

    * Creation of new Tags and Tag Sets
    * Allows restriction to personal Tags only

-Exclude empty values from import
+Exclude empty Values from import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you utilise a CSV with empty Values like